 ● Contacts: Browse favorites, recent contacts, and directories.
 Then, with a simple touch, reach the contacts you want.

-● Call features: Similar to those on a Cisco IP phone, features on the DX Series include hold/resume, call forwarding, shared lines, on-hook and off-hook dialing, call merging, dual-tone multifrequency (DTMF) tones, voicemail, and auto-answer.
+● Call features: Similar to those on a Cisco IP phone, features on the DX Series include call history lists, hold/resume, call merging, dual-tone multifrequency (DTMF) tones, and auto-answer.

 As Easy and Effective Outside the Network as Inside

 Getting started with the DX Series is simple, even when deploying it off campus for remote workers.
-Administrators can use either Cisco Expressway or the built-in Cisco AnyConnect® VPN for a secure remote connection.
-With Expressway, users can access all their collaboration workloads (video, voice, content, instant messaging, and presence) without the extra step of a VPN.
+Administrators can use Cisco Expressway for quick and secure remote registration.
+With Expressway, users can access all their collaboration workloads (video, voice, content) without the extra step of using a VPN.
 Expressway offers an easy configuration process, allows smooth connectivity, and doesn’t require any special equipment at remote sites such as Cisco Virtual Office.
-Administrators who prefer a VPN connection still have that option with the proven AnyConnect VPN.

 Options for Customization

-You can customize your experience on the DX via the Android operating system, an open development platform.
+You have the option to run the DX70 and DX80 on either Collaboration Endpoint (CE) software or Security Enhanced Android software.
+You can customize your experience on the DX Series via the Android operating system, an open development platform.
 Contact your Cisco account representative to learn more.

 The Many Faces of Collaboration